Wongani1/mtkn/README.md

 ## Features

-Job Odyssey has features that can be found through our dropdown navigation bar menu.
+mtkn has features that can be found through our dropdown navigation bar menu.

 <img width=50% src="https://i.imgur.com/h9BlAQx.png">